adityaguptareal/MentorMagic/README.md

+## Work on -
-# Responsiveness left
+Responsiveness left
-# More pages to add
+More pages to add